 A classic crunch is a workout staple targeting the rectus abdominis muscles or the central long vertical muscle (where you'd typically see a "six pack").
 They've been around for such a long time for good reason, but sometimes a classic isn't always the best.
 Enter bicycle crunches.
-In a San Diego study of 30 men and women ages 20-45, the bicycle crunch was found to simulate the rectus abdominis muscle the most out of 30 total ab exercises.
+In a study published in 2001 by the Biomechanics Lab at San Diego State University, 30 men and women ages 20-45, the bicycle crunch was found to simulate the rectus abdominis muscle the most out of 30 total ab exercises.
 Plus, the move also activates your obliques and lower abs, giving the traditional crunch a real run for its money.

 The key with bicycle crunches is taking them slow and steady: rushing through them doesn't offer as much tension throughout your muscles, which is the whole point of performing the move.
 The more you move with intention and control, the better the results will be.

 We asked Aubre Winters, fitness instructor, trainer, and creator of Sweat Sessions how to perform bicycle crunches properly and how to add them to your workouts.

 How to Perform a Bicycle Crunch

 - Start on your back with your feet planted, hip-width apart and parallel.

 - From there, place your hands lightly behind your head and keep your elbows wide.

 - Using the strength of your abdominals, exhale and contract to lift the shoulders off of your mat (avoid pulling on your neck and using your hands to lift).

 - From there, float your right leg up to tabletop/90-degrees and extend your bottom leg straight out to hover a few inches off of the floor.